Why Would You Need an Orthopedic MRI? 7 Common Reasons

 Why Do Orthopedic Surgeons Use MRI?

 As we mentioned earlier, there are several instances in which you would need an MRI.
-However, we’d like to quickly review how the MRI works and why it’s such a valuable tool.
+However, we’d like to quickly review how the MRI works and why it’s such a valuable diagnostic tool that orthopedic surgeons frequently use.

 It offers exceptional clarity, allowing us to visualize bones, joints, ligaments, tendons, and soft tissues with remarkable precision.